zoushipeng/goahead/src/paks/est/README.md

   See doc/index.html

 ### Prerequisites:
-    Ejscript (http://www.ejscript.org/downloads/ejs/download.ejs) for the Bit and Utest tools to configure and build.
+    MakeMe (http://embedthis.com/downloads/makeme/download.esp) for MakeMe to configure and build.

 ### To Build:

     ./configure
-    bit
+    me

     Alternatively to build without Ejscript:

     make

 Images are built into */bin.
-The build configuration is saved in */inc/bit.h.
+The build configuration is saved in */inc/me.h.

 ### To Test:

-    bit test
+    me test

 ### To Run:

-    bit run
+    me run

 This will run appweb in the src/server directory using the src/server/appweb.conf configuration file.

 ### To Install:

-    bit install
+    me install

 ### To Create Packages:

-    bit package
+    me package

 Resources
 ---